HumorRank: A Tournament-Based Leaderboard for Evaluating Humor Generation in Large Language Models: Stable Elo Shuffle Audit

 where $t$ indexes the chronological order of the match.
 Consequently, a model earning a win at the end of the match history block gains an inherently outsized advantage over a model that earned an identical win early in the sequence.

-To completely nullify this temporal artifact, we strip the time dependencies by evaluating the match history $H$ across $N$ independently shuffled topological permutations.
+To substantially reduce this temporal artifact, we strip the time dependencies by evaluating the match history $H$ across $N$ independently shuffled topological permutations.
 The stable terminal rating $\bar{R}_m$ for each model $m$ is defined as the arithmetic mean across all sequences:

 where $R_{m, k}^{(T)}$ represents the final rating of model $m$ after iterating through all $T = 10,800$ matches in the $k$-th shuffled permutation.